aditya-/Docker_App_Deployment_EC2/README.md

 I will try further to add High-availability of the application though **Kubernetes** or sclaing Docker server through **Auto-scaling with scaling policies**.
 As part of above process we are building the docker image with respective tags and pushing back to the DockeHub Registry.

 In this scenraio usage of **Kubenetes** is much better for scaling the application across multiple containers(Horizontal scaling) instead host machine scaling(vertical scaling) everytime which is not a good practice.

+We can use Deployment Patterns in **"Kubernetes"** for Application scaling and Deployment such as Canary deployment, provided proper moniotring is integrated such as **Prometheus**